 Why consider it: Wellness, surfing, beach, off-beat

-The Guatemala Highlands aren’t the only places to live as a digital nomad or remote worker in Guatemala.
+The Highlands aren’t the only places in Guatemala where you can live as a digital nomad or remote worker.

-Head south to the Pacific coast and you will find the sleepy coastal town of El Paredón (El Paredón Buena Vista).
+Head south to the Pacific coast, and you’ll find the sleepy coastal town of El Paredón (El Paredón Buena Vista).

-From what I can tell, El Paredón is like Sayulita, Mexico of Guatemala (but maybe what it was like fifteen years ago).
+From what I can tell, El Paredón is similar to Sayulita, Mexico, but maybe what it was like fifteen years ago.

 Other places for nomads in Guatemala